By D’Drift Team

 After a restful night in our hotel in Miri, D’Drift Team awoke early this morning to search for the ‘Fort of the Day’, Fort Hose, located in Marudi, a small riverside town in northern Sarawak.

-Our journey from Miri to Marudi took approximately an hour and 48 minutes, including the ferry ride, and we are grateful that we no longer had to endure the excruciating car ride that we had endured for the previous two days.
+Our journey from Miri to Marudi took approximately an hour and 48 minutes, including the ferry ride.
+It was about 11am. the temperature in Marudi was sweltering.

 The fort was constructed with Belian hardwood, which was extremely durable, and it is still in good condition today.

-When we met Marudi assemblyman Datuk Dr Penguang Manggil, who is also Sarawak Deputy Minister for Public Health, Housing, and Local Government (Local Government), he also recommended we try the Roti Marudi at the kopitiam.
+When we met Marudi assemblyman Datuk Dr Penguang Manggil, who is also Sarawak Deputy Minister for Public Health, Housing and Local Government (Local Government), he also recommended we try the Roti Marudi at the kopitiam.

 A recap of the past three days